 Where to Eat in Batanes

-Batanes may not be as famous as a food destination, but it would be a shame to not sample local cuisine on your visit.
+Batanes may not be famous as a food destination, but it would be a shame to not sample local cuisine on your visit.
 (I did not like it that much, to be honest, but it was worth a try.)

 The province’s natural environment is relatively harsh, narrowing the variety of dishes and ingredients used.
 Seafood is a staple, and yam (gabi) and turmeric (luyang dilaw) are widely used.
 Here are some of the native dishes: